 essential characteristics of fascism.
 Invariably

-these lists contain attributes that are often found in non-fascist states, and the
+these lists include attributes often found in non-fascist states;

 Ensure that the people are secure in possession of their lives,

 liberty, and property.
 Locke had this one right.
 And as

 Gandhi said that in his law practice he “strained every nerve to bring about a compromise,” and that “The true function of a lawyer was to unite parties riven asunder.”
 (Mohandas Gandhi, The Story of My Experiments with Truth, ch.
 14).
 Gandhi saw compromise as a spiritual necessity.